 So… what happened for this trade on November 1st?

-The dropped… and showed little change at the number of job openings… holding at 9.6 million.
+The report dropped… and showed little change at the number of job openings… holding at 9.6 million.

 The Fed hinted that it might not need to pump the breaks on the economy any further.